mswiseman/mapping-with-iNaturalist/README.md

 | ![speciesmap](images/inat-trail-species-map-prefilter.png) |
 |-|

+To examine specific taxa along my trail I can check or uncheck the boxes next to the various taxon groups.
+While not explicitly stated, the taxonomic names are organized by relation, so the fungal families group together, plants group together, etc.

 **The species list output file**
 | ![specieslist](images/inat-trail-list-output.png) |
 |-|

-On both the map and the species list you can click on waypoints and links, respectively, to get more information about each observation.
+The species map gives a nice hierarchical species list of the species observed along your trail.
+In addition, each observation has a direct link to the iNaturalist entry, thus enabling further investigation if necessary.

 If you expected more observations along your trail it's probably because the default observation filtering is `research-grade`.
 Run `./inat_trails.py -h` to explore observation grade options amongst other customizable parameters.

 ```
 usage: inat_trails.py [-h] [--quality_grade QUALITY_GRADE] [--iconic_taxon ICONIC_TAXON] [--login_names] gpx_file [gpx_file ...]